Biafran airlift: The airlift

 Relief aid into Biafra began arriving by land, sea, and air soon after the start of the Nigerian Civil War in 1967.
 Reports of widespread famine began emerging, many from NGOs participating in the relief aid efforts.
 Relief flights ramped up after Nigeria's land and sea blockade of Biafra became near-total in June 1968.
-These flights were mainly under the auspicies of the ICRC, with Nordchurchaid being a major donor/partner.
+These flights were mainly under the auspices of the ICRC, with Nordchurchaid being a major donor/partner.
 Also on June 5, 1969, an ICRC DC-7 aircraft was shot down by Nigerian forces (killing three relief workers); Nigeria demanded all relief flights be subject to their control; and the ICRC suspended their flights from Cotonou and Santa Isabelle.

 A dispute arose between the NGOs and the ICRC over the latter's position to comply with Nigeria's demands for a ban on outside relief flights.
 The ICRC defended their position stating that "Article 23 of the Fourth Geneva Convention of 1949, intended for international armed conflict, stipulates that a belligerent State can satisfy itself that material assistance is neutral."
 A leading critic of the ICRC's position declared that their silence over Biafra made its workers accomplices in the systematic massacre of a population.

 In early 1968, Anthony Byrne, an Irish missionary who was active in Onitshsa before the war, began a relief effort based in the island of Sao Tome under the aegis of the Committee of International Church Relief Organizations.
-The committee included Caritas Internationalis, World Council of Churches, Catholic Relief Services, and Nordchurch-aid (a collective of Scandinavian Protestant groups).
+The committee included Caritas Internationalis, World Council of Churches, Catholic Relief Services, and Nordchurchaid (a collective of Scandinavian Protestant groups).
 Sao Tome was a Portuguese overseas department under the control of Governor Silva Sebastio, and had taken a neutral stance on the civil war and made its ports available to both belligerents, though the Nigerian federals made no use of them.
 Relief flights began in earnest in late April.
 By September the relief effort had several planes at its disposal and was sending an average of ten flights to Biafra each night.
 With the support of Sebastio, children with Kwashiorkor were flown to the island for medical treatment.